Marvellous-Codeworks/Homepage/docs/TMS/pages/backup-sync.md

 Open the Backup page from the extension popup or from **Backup** in the left sidebar (shown on every extension page).
 Not available in Incognito windows.

 This page covers three independent features: **automatic session backup**, **restoring a session from a backup file**, and **backing up/restoring your TMS settings**.
-All three are optional — TMS works fully without ever touching this page, since it also keeps its own [session history](./session-management) locally.
+All three are optional, TMS works fully without ever touching this page, since it also keeps its own [session history](./session-management) locally.

 ---

 ## Automatic session backup

 ### What gets backed up
-On each run, TMS backs up your **current session**: every open window, its tabs (original URLs, not the internal suspended-page URL) and Chrome Tab Group assignments — the same data you'd get from an [Export](./session-management#export) in Session Management, just automated and written to a file.
+On each run, TMS backs up your **current session**: every open window, its tabs (original URLs, not the internal suspended-page URL) and Chrome Tab Group assignments, the same data you'd get from an [Export](./session-management#export) in Session Management, just automated and written to a file.

 ### Enable automatic backup